 - Buckle can be tricky to open

-This collar is available in 5 different colours: aqua, red, pink, blue, and black.
+This collar is available in 5 different colors: aqua, red, pink, blue, and black.

 4. A Comfortable Harness